n7down/DevelopersHandbook/README.md

 # Robotics Developer Handbook
-This repository is designed to organize all of the nessesary materials and resources to become a successful robotics developer with zero to no software or hardware experience.
+This repository is designed to organize all of the nessesary materials and resources that constits of the notes that was compiled in order to become a successful robotics developer with zero to no software or hardware experience.

 ## Table of Contents
 1. [Big-O](big-o/README.md)